-WARNING: DO NOT use heat for drying articles that contain plastic, foam, sponge rubber, or similarly textured rubber materials.
-Drying in a heated basket (tumbler) may damage plastics or rubber and also may be a fire hazard.

-7. A program should be established for the inspection and cleaning of lint in the heating unit area, exhaust duct work, and inside the dryer.
+- WARNING: DO NOT use heat for drying articles that contain plastic, foam, sponge rubber, or similarly textured rubber-like materials.
+Drying in a heated basket (tumbler) may damage plastics or rubber and also may be a fire hazard. - 7.
+A program should be established for the inspection and cleaning of the lint in the burner area, exhaust duct work and area around the back of the dryer.
 The frequency of inspection and cleaning can best be determined from experience at each location.